blues/app-accelerators/valve-monitor/README.md

 ## Notehub

-The Indoor Floor-Level Tracker runs on top of Notehub.
+The Valve Monitor project runs on top of Notehub.
 As such, to run this sample you’ll need to create a Notehub account, start a new Notehub project, and configure a handful of environment variables.